 A. Try to concisely (under 150 words) describe the subject of your talk.
-Don't assume that we know what a particular application does; in addition to the name, provide a few words describing it.
+Don't assume that we know what a particular application does; in addition to the name, provide a few words or a hyperlink describing it.
 Talk about what the audience will get out of the presentation.
 Will they be able to configure a firewall?
 Will they know the difference between process schedulers?
 Will they be able to simulate electrical circuits?

 Q. Oops, I made a mistake in my proposal!
 How can I fix it?